 What most people know about the FBI comes from popular culture—books, TV, and movies, as well as the news.
 Fiction and films are understandably more concerned with creating a good story than with accuracy.
 And, unfortunately, some news programs are littered with politically motivated and partisan views about the FBI.
 However, you don’t have to rely on information created by individuals and organizations with no connection to the Bureau.
 If you want an accurate look at the FBI and FBI procedures and learn how to become an FBI agent, I suggest you bypass the entertainment and news media.
 Here are seven FBI resources providing an unfiltered look at the FBI and FBI procedures:

 1. Visit websites FBI.gov and FBIJobs.gov

 To learn about the FBI directly from the FBI, you can visit and browse FBI.gov.
-The website, the ultimate of FBI resources, provides articles, reports, press releases, and photos about the past and current work of the Bureau and its employees.
+The website, the ultimate of FBI resources, provides articles, reports, press releases, and photos about FBI procedures and the past and current work of the Bureau and its employees.
 Instead of using the FBI website search bar, which doesn’t seem to distinguish keyword results for focused articles and simple mentions, I find it easier to locate information by using Google search.
 Enter the topic or keywords of the subject you’re researching and include the words FBI.
 FBI webpages will be included in the search results.
 For those who want to become an FBI agent, details about employment and the wide variety of jobs available in the FBI can be found on the FBIJobs.gov website, the only site for you to obtain accurate and up-to-date employment and recruitment details to learn how to become an FBI agent and to apply for FBI positions nationwide.